The official scikit-learn certification, proctored by Probabl

 01

-Advanced ML knowledge
+Advanced ML Knowledge

 Proficiency in a broad range of machine learning algorithms and the ability to select appropriate models for specific problems.